maiertech/website/src/routes/posts/upgrading-my-gatsby-themes-to-gatsby-v3/index.md

 [@maiertech/gatsby-helpers](https://github.com/maiertech/gatsby-themes/tree/master/packages/gatsby-helpers),
 in which some helper functions use the Node API.
 One of them, `createPath`, uses Node’s `path` and runs in one example site in the browser during development.
-The solution to eliminating this error is outlined in above error message and the
+The solution to eliminating this error is outlined in the above error message and the
 [migration guide section about Webpack 5 config](https://www.gatsbyjs.com/docs/reference/release-notes/migrating-from-v2-to-v3/#webpack-5-node-configuration-changed-nodefs-nodepath-) tells you how to load a polyfill: